-Colovore’s high density colocation facility is covered by NetworkWorld in a review of a white paper jointly published with OpenStack cloud management software firm Piston Cloud Computing, network virtualization vendor Plexxi and King Star Computing.
+Colovore’s high density colocation facility is covered in “Is there a point where a private cloud is cheaper than the public cloud?” on NetworkWorld.
+The article is a review of a white paper jointly published with OpenStack cloud management software firm Piston Cloud Computing, network virtualization vendor Plexxi and King Star Computing.

 NetworkWorld’s analysis has these key quotes:

 A report from the vendors – which include a collocation provider, a cloud management vendor and a network operator – attempts to address a question many organizations may be considering: When is it better to use a public cloud versus a managed hosting or collocation environment?
 The case study finds that if an organization is spending more than $7,644 in Amazon’s cloud each month, then it can be cheaper to operate a private cloud.